-Whether you plump for the drama of forest green, go for playful lime green accents or keep it classic with a sage-green sofa, there's a look here for spaces big and small, blessed with light or lacking it.
+Whether you plump for the drama of forest green, go for playful lime green accents or keep it classic with a soft sage-green, there's a look here to inspire every living room idea – big or small, blessed with light or lacking it.

 Yellow is the perfect accent colour here – just occasional hits prevent deep greens feeling too dark and gloomy.

 3. Pair olive green walls with Millennial pink furniture